 Chiefs of police would like basic information about when diverted individuals are released so CIT teams can check up on them if a situation warrants – further helping the individual and protecting the community.
 As of now, this is not possible.

-How Julota Helps Crisis Intervention Team Programs Be More Effective
+How Julota Helps Crisis Intervention Teams Be More Effective

 Implementing such tracking programs has been nearly impossible because of technological and regulatory barriers.
 How can community partners and police officers work together when navigating regulations is so difficult?
 Everyone already has a lot to worry about.

 But now there is Julota.
 Julota is a new software that can help CIT programs boost their success and fully help diverted individuals.
 With HIPAA, 42 CFR Part 2 (behavioural health, substance abuse), and CJIS (law enforcement, jail facilities) compliance, Julota has none of the interoperability problems you’d typically face with other software, and these community partners can easily send law enforcement the information they need.

 Once an individual is dropped off by law enforcement, Julota begins to track them.
 Police chiefs and CIT teams are informed when an individual is released and walks out the door or when they’ve been put into treatment.

 With better tracking comes other benefits as well.
 Police chiefs finally have data to track the outcomes and benefits of their programs.
 If the police picked up the same person four times over the past six months, did diverting them into a suitable program keep them off their radar for six months?
 A year?

 Ultimately law enforcement just wants to see the extent to which its jail-diversion programs are working and people are getting the help they need.
 Julota is the most comprehensive way to do this.

 By allowing the electronic sharing of basic critical information between law enforcement and area community services, CIT programs have the potential to be both more effective and easier to implement.
 Integrating with Julota can be a great step in building a safer and healthier community.